Contaminants in Drinking Water Supplies

 Conventional treatments for managing manganese in drinking water supplies range from phosphate treatment to oxidation and filtration methods.
 For low concentrations of manganese, a sequestering process that uses phosphate compounds is a simple and inexpensive solution.

-When concentration levels are too high to use a phosphate for sequestering, oxidation and filtration is perhaps the best, most common form of manganese treatment.
+When concentration levels are too high to use phosphate for sequestering, oxidation and filtration are perhaps the best, most common form of manganese treatment.
 During this process, an oxidizing chemical is pumped into the water supply.
 This converts soluble manganese into a filterable form.
 The resulting solid particles can then be filtered out of the water.
 The type of equipment necessary for this process is widely used at water treatment facilities across the country.

 All of these methods have particular benefits depending on a community’s needs and resources.
 Through our analysis of water quality data, we’ll provide our recommendation for the treatment process design that provides the right balance for your community.

 Water Infrastructure Funding & Permitting Assistance

-Snyder & Associates recognizes the impacts that an upgrade and improvement can have on a communities, both large and small.
+Snyder & Associates recognizes the impacts that an upgrade and improvement can have on communities, both large and small.
 With years of knowledge and experience with outside funding sources, we’re able to guide you through the necessary steps to acquire water infrastructure project funding.
 Numerous state and federal funding assistance programs are available to help communities with water quality improvement projects.
 No matter where your community is located, we’ll assist you in navigating all program requirements, along with completing and submitting funding applications.

-Likewise, our team is able to coordinate the extensive permitting process typically required for water quality improvement projects.
+Likewise, our team can coordinate the extensive permitting process typically required for water quality improvement projects.
 Our experience and relationships with regulatory agencies help to keep projects on schedule and within budget.

 Addressing Manganese in Your Community’s Water Supply